rjmfernandes/rocketchat-angular-embedded-example/README.md

 The `--open` will give the instruction to open a browser window pointing to your app under http://localhost:4200

+The application as it is will expect a Rocket.Chat instance running on http://localhost:3000.

 ## Troubleshooting

 You may find some issues connecting to Rocket.Chat from the angular app possibly related to your environment.
 In particular we have found important that your /etc/hosts file dont have directly mapped `::1`to localhost.
 So you may need to remove comment any such mapping and just keep the IP6 related mappings: